The summer is flying by but there is still alot of good weather days ahead.

-Estimated time: 4 hours based on cycling speed of 20 km/hr
+Estimated time: 2 Hrs Based on a cycling speed of 20 km/hr

 It is possible to connect from Canmore to Lake Louise through bike pathways, low volume side roads, and the Bow Valley Parkway to experience a variety of biking options that are pretty much limitless.
 The following are just a few of the possibilities.

-2021 Biking Season: The Bow Valley Parkway will be closed to motorized traffic for a portion of this year.
+2022 Biking Season: The Bow Valley Parkway will be closed to motorized traffic for a portion of this year.
 This is an amazing opportunity to cycle this historic route without having to worry about sharing the road with cars.
 Please check with Parks Canada to verify the timing of the closure.
+According to the latest press release (May 3, 2022) ‘the section of the Bow Valley Parkway east of Johnston Canyon to Banff will remain open to public vehicles EXCEPT from May 1 to June 25 and from September 1 to 30 in 2022, 2023 and 2024 where public vehicles will not be allowed (as part of the 3 year cycling pilot on the Highway 1A).’

 Canmore through to Lake Louise : Two groups could leave from either end and then exchange keys as they pass on the Bow Valley Parkway.
 This avoids the downtime required for a car shuttle.